 If you are still deciding whether replacement fits, start with the DFW roof repair vs replacement guide.

-Planning a DFW roof replacement timeline?
+What should happen before a DFW roof replacement starts?